 Instrumentation and Sample Extraction

-ESCA analysis, which is also called X-Ray Photoelectron Spectroscopy (or XPS), uses an x-ray beam to excite atoms on the surface of a solid sample, which results in the emission of photoelectrons.
+ESCA analysis, which is also called X-Ray Photoelectron Spectroscopy (or XPS analysis), uses an x-ray beam to excite atoms on the surface of a solid sample, which results in the emission of photoelectrons.
 Then, an energy analysis of the photoelectrons is performed to identify both elemental and chemical bonding information.

 On the other hand, AES uses an electron beam to excite atoms, which results in the emission of electrons known as Auger electrons.
 Like ESCA, an energy analysis is then conducted to uncover the analytical information.